Clem0908/SmartDash/README.md

 OutGauge IP 127.0.0.1
 OutGauge Port 30001`

-- Running the Server on Windows: 'Win+R - cmd.exe - Enter - Navigate to where you downloaded SmartDash - java Server'
+- Running the Server on Windows: 'Win+R -> cmd.exe -> Enter -> Navigate to where you downloaded SmartDash -> java -jar Server.jar'

-- Running the Server on GNU/Linux: well, you know how to do it :) `java Server`
+- Running the Server on GNU/Linux: well, you should know how to do it :) `java Server`

 - Select the Live for Speed port (in this example: 30001 because we put 'OutGauge Port 30001' before)